 Cuban Coffee Queen

 Start your day off right with a cup of classic Cuban coffee.
-This tasty little shop has two locations one in downtown and another by the waterfront.
-In addition to coffee, the Cuban Coffee Queen serves up smoothies, Cuban inspired sandwiches, breakfast favorites, and even desserts.
+This tasty little shop has two locations one downtown and another by the waterfront.
+In addition to coffee, the Cuban Coffee Queen serves up smoothies, Cuban-inspired sandwiches, breakfast favorites, and even desserts.
 Don’t miss the giant Key West postcard painted on the side of their waterfront location.

 Our favorite meal in Key West was at Cafe Marquesa.
 We enjoyed everything we had, the menu changes often as everything is fresh.
-We opted to go with the daily specials.
 We highly recommend the shrimp & grits appetizer and beignets as a dessert.

 The restaurant is one of Zagat’s highest-rated restaurants in Key West.
 The chef Graham Dailey, has been on Iron Chef and trained under Anthony Bourdain.